 As for conditions, they were excellent all around.
 I wouldn’t say “pristine,” but by today’s standards in Southern California (with the drought in full effect), you can’t get much nicer than this.
 The greens were receptive, but lightning fast and smooth on top (rolling at a 12 on the stimp meter they said).
 Everything was pretty great.

 I am really grateful I was able to stumble upon the opportunity to play here thanks to the silent auction prize.
 Though really, really nice on all levels, I don’t know if I was completely blown away by the course.
-Design-wise, I actually liked The Farms better and Santaluz just as much probably, if I were to compare with other private clubs nearby.
+Design-wise, I actually liked The Farms better and Santaluz just as much probably (not that I want to add fuel to the Jones brother fued), if I were to compare with other private clubs nearby.
 That’s just a little nitpicking because the course is fantastic by any measure.
 The clubhouse, service and amenities at The Bridges would definitely take the cake, so that luxury treatment is also a major factor to consider when it comes to a club as exclusive as this one.

 Certainly, if you ever have a chance to play here, do not pass it up!

 Some pictures from The Bridges at Rancho Santa Fe (9/26/15):